FIAP-SOAT-G20/tc4-customer-service/README.md

 ## 🏗️ Deployment

 Deployment is automated via a **GitHub Actions workflow**.
-When changes are pushed to the main branch (or as configured in your workflow), the pipeline will build and deploy the Lambda function and related infrastructure using Terraform.
+When changes are pushed to the main branch, the pipeline will build and deploy the Lambda function directly to AWS using the AWS CLI and SAM.

 **Prerequisite:**
-Before running `terraform plan` or `terraform apply` (either locally or via CI), ensure that all variables defined in `terraform/modules/lambda/ssm.tf` are created and initialized in your AWS environment.
-These variables are required for successful provisioning and configuration of the Lambda function and related resources.

-All the variables can be found on `env.example` file.
+Ensure that all required environment variables are configured in your AWS environment and GitHub Actions secrets.
+The required variables can be found in the `env.example` file.

 ## 📈 Testing

 Unit tests: make test
 Coverage: make coverage
 Golden files for output validation are found in internal/infrastructure/aws/lambda/golden/.

-## 🧩 Architecture

-The project follows Clean Architecture, dividing source code into distinct layers: Domain, UseCases, Adapters, and Infrastructure.
-See docs/architecture.drawio for the infrastructure diagram.

 ## 👏 Contributing